 The Chiapas Support Committee (CSC) received some long-awaited news from the Good Government Board (Junta) and the regional education coordinators in the La Garrucha region of Zapatista Territory: they are ready to begin a secondary (middle) school project.
 The CSC has been working with the Junta and the education coordinators on primary education for the last 7 years.
-Some of you have donated to support that work, and now we’re asking you to donate to this essential education project.
+Some of you have donated to support that work, and now we’re asking you to donate to the La Garrucha Education Fund.

 Many of you may be familiar with the secondary school in Oventik, which is supported economically by the Zapatista Language School project (CELMRAZ).
 Some of you may have learned Spanish or a Mayan language there.
 Or, perhaps you read Raúl Zibechi’s article reporting that the Caracol of Morelia had a secondary school in each of its autonomous counties.